involix/elocrypt/README.md

 ## Summary of Methods in Illuminate\Database\Eloquent\Model

-This surveys the major methods in the Laravel Model class as of Laravel v 5.1.12 and checks to see how those models set attributes and hence how they are affected by this trait.
+This surveys the major methods in the Laravel Model class as of Laravel v7 and checks to see how those models set attributes and hence how they are affected by this trait.

 * constructor -- calls fill()